-

 Write JavaScript to log the current page title and URL using the Document object.

-How would you dynamically change the page title to "My DOM Document Practice"
+How would you dynamically change the page title to "My DOM Document Practice"?

-Using the Document object, change the background color of the <body>
+Using the Document object, change the background color of the <body> element to light gray.

 How can you log the domain of the current webpage using JavaScript?